TeXlyre/bib-editor/README.md

 # bib-editor

 Tidy bibtex files.
 [Try it out](https://texlyre.github.io/bibtex-tidy/).
-Code based on [bibtex-tidy](https://github.com/FlamingTempura/bibtex-tidy)
+Code based on [bib-editor](https://github.com/FlamingTempura/bibtex-tidy)

-In addition to bibtex-tidy's tools, this fork allows you to:
+In addition to bib-editor's tools, this fork allows you to:
 * find the best matching DOIs for each paper through the crossref API
 * view the bib as a file or table, with realtime synchronization between the two
-* deploy bibtex-manager to GitHub Pages
+* deploy bib-editor to GitHub Pages

 ![Screen Recording 2020-10-23 at 16 25 26(1)](https://user-images.githubusercontent.com/1085434/97023051-dcbcf180-154c-11eb-9185-6f6de7c2fc68.gif)